Honoring the 2022 All-Pennsylvania Academic Team

-The Pennsylvania Commission for Community Colleges (PACCC) is proud to announce the 27th Annual All-Pennsylvania Academic Team.
-The honor recognizes an exceptional group of community college students who have achieved academic excellence and demonstrated a commitment to their colleges and communities.
+The Pennsylvania Commission for Community Colleges (PACCC) is proud to honor the 28th Annual All-Pennsylvania Academic Team, a remarkable group of community college students who have achieved academic excellence and demonstrated a commitment to their colleges and communities.

 Pennsylvania’s community colleges partner with the Pennsylvania State System of Higher Education (PASSHE) universities to provide scholarships to eligible All-Pennsylvania Transfer Team members at PASSHE institutions, providing two years of tuition at any PASSHE school.

-The Pennsylvania transfer awardees also include one Coca-Cola Gold Scholar who will receive a $1,500 scholarship, two Coca-Cola Silver Scholars who will receive $1,250 scholarships and four Coca-Cola Bronze Scholars who will receive $1,000 scholarships.
+The Pennsylvania transfer awardees also include three Coca-Cola Silver Scholars who will receive $1,250 scholarships and two Coca-Cola Bronze Scholars who will receive $1,000 scholarships.

 Community College of Allegheny County